 One of the challenges with judging the value of a radio is trying to determine the condition of it.
 You may know the model, you may know the year, you may know the color, but to properly determine its value, you need to be able to judge it’s condition.

 But when it comes to radios, the novice seller’s opinion can vary widely from the collector’s thoughts.
-How many sellers describe a radio as being “MINT” when actually they mean it does not have any cracks.
-And have you ever read a description stating that the radio “WORKS” only to find out later that the seller means that it made noise.
+How many sellers describe a radio as being “MINT” when actually it does not have any cracks or chips.
+And have you ever read a description stating that the radio “WORKS” only to find out later that the seller means that it just powers up and makes noise.

 Here is my attempt to set a standard for grading radios.
 First of all, there needs to be two gradings: one for the cosmetics of a radio, and a second for the performance of the radio.
 This is because you may be considering purchasing a near perfect looking radio that does not play.
 What would you give that radio for an overall grade?
 I propose something like: Cosmetics: 9/10, Performance: 0/10.